-Robert G. Sexton Chairman of the Board
+Dr. Joseph Č. Joyce Chairman of the Board

-May 8, 2017
+August 8, 2017

-Report on Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Farm Credit of Florida, ACA Reporting

 Consolidated Financial Statements.
 For purposes of this report, The Association's principal executives and principal financial responsible for establishing and maintaining adequate internal officers, or persons performing similar functions, and effected by its Board of Directors, management and other personnel. external purposes in accordance with accounting principles Association's principal executives and principal financial This process provides reasonable assurance regarding the "internal control over financial reporting" is defined as a preparation of the Consolidate Financial Statements for officers, or persons performing similar functions, are control over financial reporting for the Association's process designed by, or under the supervision of the reliability of financial reporting information and the generally accepted in the United States of America.